MG977/GIS4schools-RS/_build/html/_sources/rs_satelliteimages.rst.txt

 	Select your satellite image archived in the Sentinel Hub EO Browser.

-By default, `Sentinel Hub EO Browser <https://www.sentinel-hub.com/explore/eobrowser/>`_ opens a true colour image of the selected area (:numref:`Fig7_EObrowser`).
-For `Sentinel-2 <https://sentinel.esa.int/web/sentinel/missions/sentinel-2>`_, the red, green and blue colours are recorded by spectral band 4, band 3, and band 2.
+By default, `Sentinel Hub EO Browser <https://www.sentinel-hub.com/explore/eobrowser/>`_ opens a *true colour image* of the selected area (:numref:`Fig7_EObrowser`).
+For `Sentinel-2 <https://sentinel.esa.int/web/sentinel/missions/sentinel-2>`_, the Red, Green and Blue colours are recorded by spectral band 4, band 3, and band 2.
 Therefore, the Earth’s surface is shown as humans would see it naturally.

 .. _Fig7_EObrowser:
 .. figure:: /Figure/Fig7_EObrowser.png

 	The satellite image(s) are displayed.

+.. note:: **True colour synthesis:** |br|
+	Red band → Red colour |br|
+	Green band → Green colour |br|
+	Blue band → Blue colour

 However, `Sentinel Hub EO Browser <https://www.sentinel-hub.com/explore/eobrowser/>`_ shows the following additional pre-built colour composites:

-- False colour (:numref:`Fig8_EObrowser`).
+- **False colour** (:numref:`Fig8_EObrowser`).
 This is the well-know colour composite used to evaluate vegetation biomass and health.
-It uses the near infrared (NIR), red, and green spectral bands, represented as red, green and blue colours respectively:
+It uses the near infrared (NIR), Red, and Green spectral bands, represented as Red, Green and Blue colours respectively:

 	- Vegetation is from dark red to light red,
 	- Urban areas are cyan or tan,